jfrazier312/Cell-Society-/README.md

 it was up to us to decide how the work was split up, but disappointing that we did not all get to learn the same topics and collaborate more.
 It would be interesting to meet with other groups to discuss how they implemented the features.
 * Austin:
-I enjoyed working on the project as well, and I'm proud of what we were able to do.
+I enjoyed working on the project, and I'm proud of what we were able to do.
 I wish that it was more spread out so we could add more of the features.
 It was great getting to work in a group on the large scale project, but I think it would have been more enjoyable if we had a little more time.
-I agree with Jordan in that I wish we had some time to talk to other groups about what they did and what they were able to acomplish.
+I wish we had some time to talk to other groups about what they did and what they were able to acomplish.
 * Charles:
 The project is interesting and challenging from a design perspective.
 It was definitely different cooperating with other people on a big project like this.
 So fortunate to have two hardworking teammates and definitely learned a lot along the way.
 I wish we had more time to do more features and make it bug free, but given